smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid Identity.md

 ### Key design considerations

--   the choice of the authentication method supported in Hybrid Identity scenarios
+-   the choice of the authentication method supported in hybrid identity scenarios

 -   the choice of scope synchronization between Active Directory and Azure AD